 I arrived to the international airport in Lima and spent a day in the beautiful city which I love for its graffiti and stunning quarters with breathtaking ocean views such as Miraflores and Barranco.
 You can read more about Lima in my previous article here.

-From Lima, where I spent the day in the company of my boss Juan Carlos, the “promotor” (owner) of the private school called Mi Segundo Hogar, and his friends, I took a bus (with the Cruz del sol company, probably the most expensive, but also the safest one in Peru: they gave us lunch on the bus and delivered my overweight suitcase without losing/stealing it) with Juan Carlos to Chimbote.
-It was supposed to take about five hours according to Juan Carlos, but by checking Google Maps I realized it was rather seven.
+From Lima, where I spent a day in the company of my boss Juan Carlos, the “promotor” (owner) of the private school called Mi Segundo Hogar, and his friends, we took a bus (with the Cruz del Sol company) to Chimbote.

-We eventually arrived after about eight hours on the road where – for some unknown reason – the spare cars and buses would not exceed 80 km/hour.
-We arrived exhausted and I was very emotional, especially when we reached the school and I discovered what was to be my home for the next quarter of a year.
+We eventually reached Chimbote after about eight hours spent on the road where – for some unknown reason – the spare cars and buses would not exceed 80 km/hour.
+We arrived exhausted and I was very emotional, especially when I discovered what town was to be my home for the next quarter of a year.

 People often tell me they feel envious when they see pictures from my world travels – but really, life is not just what you see on Facebook pictures.
 I could barely get in the strong fishy smell which is typical for this formerly little fishermen town, later an industrial, urbanized town of circa 300,000 inhabitants – luckily, this smell usually does not linger past the entrance of Chimbote… Seriously, the smell is bad!
 But the locals like it as they say it means money – earned in the fish industry.
 Another smell which is hard to put into photographs is the cat pee smell which suddenly occurs not only around the residential houses, but also – and that is bad – inside them!